TAPE ONE SIDE ONE

 Peas on his knees, jelly on his belly

-Sauce on the horse, fat on the cat
+Sauce on the horse, fat on

 Toast on the post, spaghetti on the jetty